Chris Ellis (American football): Buffalo Bills

-Ellis was drafted by the Buffalo Bills in the third round of the 2008 NFL Draft.
+Ellis was selected by the Buffalo Bills in the third round of the 2008 NFL draft with the 72nd overall pick.
 He was moved to the OLB position under George Edwards in Buffalo's new 3-4 defense prior to the 2010 NFL season.
 He was waived on October 11, 2010.

 Pittsburgh Steelers

 The Steelers signed Ellis to their practice squad on November 2, 2010.
 However, he was waived on August 30, 2011.

 Saskatchewan Roughriders

 Ellis was signed by the Saskatchewan Roughriders as a defensive lineman on March 22, 2012.

-Coach

-After retiring as a player in 2013, Ellis has taken on several coaching positions, mostly as defensive line coach.
+Coaching career

+In 2013, Ellis joined Frostburg State as a coaching intern.

+In 2014, Ellis was hired as the defensive line coach for Christopher Newport.

+In 2017, Ellis was hired as the defensive ends coach for New Hampshire.

+In 2019, Ellis was hired as the defensive line coach for the BC Lions of the Canadian Football League (CFL).

+In 2020, Ellis was hired as the defensive line coach for his second stint with Christopher Newport.

+In 2022, Ellis was hired as the defensive ends coach for Richmond.